SSO Login via Microsoft Entra ID

 SP-initiated login

-3. The system will initiate SAML authentication with Microsoft Entra ID to verify your identity.
+3. The system will initiate the authentication with Microsoft Entra ID via the configured protocol to verify your identity.
 If you're already signed in to your Microsoft account, you'll be automatically authenticated without any action required.
 If not, you'll be prompted to enter your Microsoft credentials and complete the login process.
 Once authentication is successful, you'll be automatically redirected back to Middleware’s home page.

 IDP-initiated login